 Merck & Co.’s Gardasil vaccination was fast-tracked through the modified FDA approval process in 2006, for use in girls between the ages of 9 and 26, or boys between the ages of 9 and 15.
-It is designed to help prevent human papilloma virus (HPV), which may be sexually transmitted and increase the risk of cervical cancer or other injuries.
+It is designed to help prevent HPV infection, which may be sexually transmitted and increase the risk of cervical cancer or other health risks.

 However, thousands of individuals have experienced devastating long-term injuries from the HPV vaccine and many are now pursuing Gardasil side effects lawsuits alleging that Merck deceptively designed its clinical trials to hide potential risks and exaggerated the efficacy of the HPV vaccine.

 The Gardasil vaccine injury lawyers at Saiontz & Kirk, P.A. provide free consultations and case evaluations to help determine if a settlement may be available for long-term side effects caused by Gardasil the HPV vaccine.

 Saiontz & Kirk, P.A. is reviewing Gardasil vaccine lawsuits for individuals who received a Gardasil vaccine and required medical treatment for any of the following conditions or problems that surfaced within 90 days of vaccine: